mikrolax/loudnessPlotter/README.md

     loudnesspplotter.exe [file.wav or folder] [oupoutfolder]

 ### from python (All platform)
-Make sure you have the compiled the wave_analyse programm for your platform!
-If not, see later.
+Make sure you have the compiled the `wave_analyse` programm for your platform!
+If not, see above.

 As a script: